subha996/opencv_explorer/README.md

 * Edge Detection
 * Histogram Equalization

-I have tried to include almost every parameter that can be changed and apply to the image, and it is available on the application.
-Try to explore every parameter and observe the effect in real time.
+Our application offers a comprehensive range of parameters that can be modified and applied to the image in real-time.
+Feel free to explore each parameter and observe its immediate effect on the image.
+By experimenting with various parameter settings, you can gain a deeper understanding of their impact on image processing outcomes.
+Take full advantage of the application's capabilities and enjoy the hands-on experience of exploring and observing parameter changes in real-time.

 ### Some Screenshots